otrv4/otrv4/otrv4.md

 #### When you receive a Data Message:

-* Use the `message_id` to compute the receiving chain key, and calculate encryption and mac keys.
+* Use the `message_id` to compute the receiving chain key, and calculate encryption and MAC keys.

   ```
     compute_chain_key(chain_r, ratchet_id, message_id)
     MKenc, MKmac = derive_enc_mac_keys(chain_r[ratchet_id][message_id])
   ```

-* Use the "mac key" (`MKmac`) to verify the MAC of the message.
+* Use the MAC key (`MKmac`) to verify the MAC of the message.
 If the message verification fails, reject the message.

   Otherwise: